Machine Xchange Coin Hits Market Capitalization of $30.66 Million (MXC)

-Machine Xchange Coin (CURRENCY:MXC) traded up 10.3% against the dollar during the 1-day period ending at 0:00 AM E.T. on April 29th.
-Over the last week, Machine Xchange Coin has traded up 67.9% against the dollar.
-One Machine Xchange Coin coin can currently be bought for about $0.0119 or 0.00000130 BTC on exchanges.
-Machine Xchange Coin has a total market capitalization of $30.66 million and $3.63 million worth of Machine Xchange Coin was traded on exchanges in the last day.
+Machine Xchange Coin (CURRENCY:MXC) traded up 10.3% against the US dollar during the 24 hour period ending at 14:00 PM ET on May 2nd.
+One Machine Xchange Coin coin can now be purchased for $0.0119 or 0.00000130 BTC on major exchanges.
+Machine Xchange Coin has a total market cap of $30.66 million and approximately $3.63 million worth of Machine Xchange Coin was traded on exchanges in the last 24 hours.
+Over the last week, Machine Xchange Coin has traded up 67.9% against the US dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.